Medicinal product regulation and product liability in Turkey: overview

 What are the main legislation and regulatory authorities for pharmaceuticals in your jurisdiction?

 The primary legislation is the Code on Pharmaceuticals and Pharmaceutical Preparations (İspençiyari ve Tibbi Müstahzarlar Kanunu) No. 1262 (Pharmaceutical Code) which was published in the Official Gazette dated 26 May 1928.
-Various other legislation applies in specific areas.
+The Pharmaceutical Code is implemented through secondary legislation (such as regulations, communiques, and guidelines) that further regulates all aspects of the pharmacutical market.

-The Turkish state is the main buyer in the pharmaceutical sector due to the broad coverage of public health insurance (with the entry into force of the General Health Insurance legislation, it is planned to include every person residing in Turkey in the health insurance coverage).
+The Turkish state is the main buyer in the pharmaceutical sector due to the broad coverage of public health insurance (with the entry into force of the General Health Insurance legislation, it is expected that everyone residing in Turkey will be incuded in the state health insurance coverage).

 and is reproduced with the permission of the publisher, Thomson Reuters.